See below for the biographies of all Concord Academy trustees.

 Andy lives in Lincoln, MA with his wife, Linda, and their children Abigail ’16, Audrey, and Tyler ’21.

 Olivia Howard Sabine ’97

 Olivia began her career at the Williamstown Theatre Festival.
-After college, she worked at McKinsey & Company where she consulted in the healthcare, media & entertainment, and consumer products industries.
-From McKinsey, Olivia joined Bain Capital, where she is currently the senior vice president of North American Private Equity.
-Olivia’s board affiliations include the Williamstown Theatre Festival and Ernest Alexander, a menswear e-commerce business.
-Olivia is an advisory board member of Refinery29 (a style website founded by CA graduates Phillip von Borries ’97 and Justin Stefano ’98.)
-Olivia attended Columbia University for her undergraduate work.
-She lives in New York City, with her husband, Ernest, and their two children, Charlotte and Wyatt.
+After college, she worked at McKinsey & Company where she consulted in the Healthcare, Media & Entertainment, and Consumer Products industries.
+From McKinsey, Olivia joined Bain Capital where she is currently an Operating Partner within North American Private Equity.
+Olivia’s board affiliations include Clear Channel Outdoor Holdings, Innocor Inc., and the Williamstown Theatre Festival.
+Olivia is also an advisory board member of Refinery 29.
+She hold a B.A from Columbia University, magna cum laude.
+Olivia lives in Brooklyn with her partner, Greg Griffith, and their 4 children.

 Peggy Walker ’63

 Nashan is an investment advisor at Credit Suisse.
 He has previously worked at both Goldman Sachs and Huron Consulting Group.
 He holds an undergraduate degree from the University of Massachusetts, an MBA from the Wharton School of Business, and an MPA from Harvard University.
 Despite his work schedule, Nashan still finds time to maintain close ties to Concord Academy.
 He has volunteered his time to the Alumnae/i Community and Equity (C&E) Committee and the Alumnae/i Association BBQ with the senior class.
 Nashan lives in Boston.